Waterloo Park, Norwich: Recent history

 The work carried out by the Countryside Commission in the early 1970s failed to provide for the needs of urban parks in the UK, and after losing its permanent team of dedicated staff during this period, the buildings and landscape within Waterloo Park started to deteriorate.
 Neglect has since led to the bowling greens and their pavilions being abandoned.
 The park was amongst the earliest to be placed on the Register of Historic Parks and Gardens of Special Historic Interest in England, when it was included on the list in 1993.
 In 2000, Norwich City Council was amongst the first recipients to succeed in obtaining funds from the Urban Parks Programme of the National Lottery Heritage Fund to restore its historic parks.
 It used part of the £5.6 million it received to restore Waterloo Park's pavilion and many of its facilities.
 The Three Wise Monkeys sculpture on the roof of the pavilion was commissioned during this period of restoration.
 The sculpture is a version of the Japanese pictorial maxim of the three wise monkeys, embodying the proverbial principle "see no evil, hear no evil, speak no evil".
 Research revealed that it had been intended to include the Three Wise Monkeys as a central motif when the pavilion was designed in the 1930s.
 When the building was being restored, a 'modern take' on the traditional motif was suggested, with the incorporation of a photographer monkey, as well as one listening to music and another speaking on the telephone.
-The equipment incorporated into the sculpture has dated since the early 2000s.
+The equipment incorporated into the sculpture was out of date even during its installation.

 In 2015, Norwich City Council resolved to deal with problems with the water-damaged roof of Waterloo Park's pavilion by spending £210,000 on repairs that year, and £40,000 during 2016/17.
 In 2017, after the main repairs had been completed, the restored pavilion was reopened as a café, as part of an enterprise to assist low-risk prisoners and ex-offenders to gain work experience.
 Working in partnership with the council, Britannia Enterprises planned to run the café as well as help maintain and restore the park.
 After Britannia Enterprises went into liquidation in August 2019, the café was threatened with closure; it was closed in January 2020 after a new manager was unable to continue running the establishment.